syncfusion-content/javascript-docs/js/api/ejGrid.md

 Used to update a particular cell value based on specified row Index and the fieldName.

-N> It will working only for batch editing.
+N> It will working only for batch edit mode.

 <table class="params">
 <thead>